 ¼ tsp salt

 Beat the butter and sugar together until smooth.
-Add egg, milk, vanilla and orange zest until mixed thoroughly.
+Add egg, milk and vanilla until mixed thoroughly.

 Sift together the flour, baking powder and salt in a separate bowl.
 Add dry mixture to wet mixture until incorporated.

-Note: if the dough is too soft, increase flour amount by ½ cupfuls until firm.
+Note: if the dough is too soft, increase flour amount by 1/4 cup of flour until more firm.

 Chill dough for at least 1 hour or up to 24 hours.